-Shareholders may, by decision of the Chairman of the Board of Directors included in the meeting notice and/or convening notice, participate in and vote at a shareholders' General Meeting by videoconferencing or other means of telecommunication that enables them to be identified in accordance with the conditions provided for by current laws and regulations at the time of their use.
-Any shareholder participating in a shareholders' General Meeting using one of the aforementioned means is deemed to be present for the purposes of calculating the quorum and majorities.
+Shareholders may, by decision of the Chairman of the Board of Directors included in the meeting notice and/or convening notice, participate in and vote at a shareholders' General Meeting by mean of telecommunication that enables them to be identified in accordance with the conditions provided for by current laws and regulations at the time of their use.
+Any shareholder participating in a shareholders' General Meeting using the aforementioned mean is deemed to be present for the purposes of calculating the quorum and majorities.